adriangohjw/autogitc/README.md

 ## More Options

 - Use `--nc` (or `--nocommit`) to get the generated commit message without making a commit.
+- Use `--text=XXX` to specify a required text that should be included in the generated commit message.
+Replace `XXX` with your desired text.

 ## Contributing